Today I am back for another segment for the Diggin' Into Next Year.

 Task cards and written activities are also important mainstays during guided reading.
 A quick lesson can be given at the beginning of the session, and then the activities can be started and groups can be pulled away when it is time for them to do guided reading.
 (This is a student writing sample based on a quick story about all the ice storms back east last winter.
 The template can be found here.)

 Well, there you have it.
 I hope there is something here that can be helpful for others.
-If you would like to see what others are doing to organize their literacy blocks, click on the link to get to them.

 This truly has been an exciting adventure that I never dreamed of before being introduced to Teachers Pay Teachers.
 Since then, I have become addicted to the world of blogging and creating products for teachers and kids.